vrokolos/plugin.video.kmediatorrent/README.md

 Of course!
 720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent.

 #### Doesn't sequential download on bittorrent is bad?
 Generally, yes.
-However, KODItorrent respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
-Also, KODItorrent tries to make it up to the swarm by seeding while you watch the movie.
+However, KMediaTorrent respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
+Also, KMediaTorrent tries to make it up to the swarm by seeding while you watch the movie.

 #### What about seeding?
-KODItorrent will seed the file you're watching until it's finished playing.
+KMediaTorrent will seed the file you're watching until it's finished playing.
 For instance, if the download of a 2 hours long movie is finished in 10 minutes, you'll continue seeding it until you finish watching the movie.
 This is by design, to make up for the fact that we are using sequential download.

 #### Does it downloads the whole file?
 Do I need the space?
 Is it ever deleted?
 Yes and yes.
-KODItorrent will pre-allocate the whole file before download.
+KMediaTorrent will pre-allocate the whole file before download.
 So if you want to watch a 4GB video, you'll need the 4GB.
 The file is deleted once you stop watching it.

 #### Can I keep the file after playback?
 Yes, just enable this option in the addon settings.